cosmolattice/cosmolatticeweb/source/docs/Manual/What CosmoLattice does in detail.md

 @emgithub(source/cosmolattice.cpp:main_model)

-Here we create our model as defined in the model header file we specified, for instance in `models/lphi4.h` of Section [*Definition and declaration of the model*][subsubsec_DefAndDeclModel].
+Here we create our model as defined in the model header file we specified, for instance in `models/lphi4.h` of Section [*Definition and declaration of the model*][subsec_DefAndDeclModel].
 We also allocate an `ExtraFields` object: a small collection of temporary field buffers that some evolvers need internally (for instance, the generic Runge-Kutta evolver described below uses it to store its stage increments), and that we allocate once here so it can be shared between the initializer and the evolver.
 Finally, we print the model's name, so we can make sure that the model running is actually the one we wanted.
 Then we have:

 @emgithub(source/cosmolattice.cpp:main_infofile)